PierreSenellart/provsql/doc/source/user/casestudy7.rst

-primary key on ``expertise`` does **not** save it: under the FD the topic is still shared across papers, so after the FD reduction the query remains non-hierarchical (``reviewer`` and ``paper`` overlap on ``bid`` without nesting).
-Turn the ``'boolean'`` class on and the provenance circuit is unchanged -- the safe-query rewriter finds no safe plan and leaves the literal circuit in place -- so ``independent`` errors just as it does with the GUC off.
-(Raising ``provsql.verbose_level`` would log the rewriter falling through, but by default you simply observe that the circuit, and the error, are the same.)
+primary key on ``expertise`` does **not** save it: under the FD the topic is still shared across papers, so after the FD reduction the query remains non-hierarchical (``reviewer`` and ``paper`` overlap on ``bid`` without nesting), and the safe-query rewriter finds no safe plan.

+Yet under the ``'boolean'`` class ``independent`` still **succeeds**, returning ``≈ 0.8818``.
+The query is #P-hard in its *shape*, but on *this* data the **joint** treewidth -- of the data together with its correlations -- is bounded, so the joint-width UCQ compiler (on by default) recognises the shape at planning time and compiles the provenance along a tree decomposition of the data into a certified **d-D** that ``independent`` evaluates in linear time.
+Step 9 returns to this hard-and-correlated regime in depth; see also :ref:`bounded-joint-width`.

+To watch the hardness *without* that optimisation -- the literal lineage a generic engine would face -- click the :guilabel:`Semiring` position of the provenance toggle, rebuilding the provenance in the **semiring** class.
+Now neither the read-once rewrite nor the joint-width substitution
+fires:
+the provenance is the bushy literal circuit of the cyclic join, and ``independent`` **errors** -- *"Not an independent circuit"* -- because the shared ``topic_of`` leaves make it neither read-once nor certified.
 The result is a single row, so Studio displays its circuit automatically: it is visibly bushy.
-Run :guilabel:`Marginal probability` with ``tree-decomposition`` (or any external compiler): it succeeds, returning ``≈ 0.8818``.
+Run :guilabel:`Marginal probability` with ``tree-decomposition`` (or any external compiler): it succeeds, returning the same ``≈ 0.8818``.
 The treewidth is **4** (a property of the circuit, not the compiler), against **1** for the safe query; compiling it (the *Compiled d-D circuit* option with, say, ``d4``) yields a d-DNNF of order a thousand nodes -- against the safe query's few dozen -- though the precise representation, and its size, depend on the compiler.
 The hardness is in the shape, and a real compiler is what turns it into a number.
+The joint-width route took a shortcut past all of this by reading the structure off the *data*; the rest of this case study works with the literal circuit, the general object every method below operates on.

 Step 4: From Circuit to CNF, and Back
 -------------------------------------